 - a.
-Composition: - o Student representatives elected by NUSU (2) - One graduate student elected by his/her peers - o Dean (alternating - 1) - o Faculty representative (2) elected by NUFA - o 4 voting members for a quorum - o A Chair will be elected from within the group annually b.
-Mandate c.
-Conflict of Interest
+Composition: - Student representatives elected by NUSU (2) - One graduate student elected by his/her peers - \circ Dean (alternating -1) - Faculty representative (2) elected by NUFA - 4 voting members for a quorum - A Chair will be elected from within the group annually - b.
+Mandate - i.

-- i.
 To review cases of disciplinary action against any students who feel that they have been unfairly sanctioned and to render a final decision either for or against the sanction. - ii.
 To impose appropriate sanctions on students who are in violation of the Code of Student Rights and Responsibilities. - iii.
-The Student Discipline Appeal Committee will meet as required.
+The Student Discipline Appeal Committee will meet as required. - c.
+Conflict of Interest - i.

-- i.
 Prior to consideration of an appeal, the Committee shall determine if any member has a conflict of interest in the matter being appealed. - ii.
 A member of the Committee shall be deemed to have a conflict of interest if the member has had any direct responsibility in the matter being appealed, or the member has been associated with the Appellant such that there would be an actual or perceived obstacle to objectivity in determining on the matter being appealed.